jcimafranca/XeroWebhooksReceiver-Node/README.md

 4. Process the event after responding to Xero

 ## Prerequisites
-- A Partner app and one Xero Organisation, to generate webhook events (https://app.xero.com/Application/)
+- A Partner/Private app and one Xero Organisation, to generate webhook events (https://developer.xero.com/myapps)
 - A subscription for your app subscribed to contact events (https://developer.xero.com/myapps)
 - ngrok, to tunnel network public traffic to localhost (https://ngrok.com/) There is no need to sign up, you can just download and start using